marcopaglio/BookingApp/README.md

 If you take the time to install Maven, then replace the placeholder `<MVN>` with `mvn` in the next [build commands](#build-commands).<br>

 In this case, you can also build the BookingApp project using launch files from Eclipse.
 They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
-Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration for starting the building.
+Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration to start the build.
 Remember that launch files in `booking-aggregate` execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.

 > **TODO**: se non si vede niente dopo Run As che vuol dire?
 Si collega con gli schemas DTD o con assenza di Maven o altro?

 ### Build commands

-The very basic command to build the BookingApp project is as follows:
+The very basic command to build the BookingApp project is as follows (replace `<MVN>` with a command depending on whether [Maven](#build-with-maven) or [Maven Wrapper](#build-with-maven-wrapper) is used):
 ```
 <MVN> -f booking-aggregator/pom.xml clean install
 ```